PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 The focused characterization gate passes
 `371 passed, 1 xfailed in 19.73s`; the sole strict xfail is the selected assignment.

+The sole production call now retains its unchanged dictionary as `_final_slice_prepost_passthrough_stats`, without adding a consumer or guard.
+The focused implementation gate passes `372 passed in 22.41s`, the branch-changed broad suite passes `1545 passed in 28.53s`, and targeted static validation passes.

+The next unit should audit all three production forms of `_optimize_transpose_pre_concat_nhwc_chains()`, including distinct boundaries, layout/diagnostics routing, owner schema, cleanup behavior, and current result policies before changing any call.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it